zmahnoor14/zmahnoor14/README.md

 ## About Me 🧬

-I'm a computational scientist passionate about pushing the boundaries of scientific research through code and data analysis.
+I'm a computational researcher passionate about writing code and developing data analysis workflows.

 - 🔭 I’m currently working on machine learning models for predicting drug biotransformation
 - 🌱 I’m currently learning machine learning for small molecules